uf-mil/mil/docs/infra/network_box.rst

 The Network Box is a pelican case containing the components needed to duplicate the network while out testing or at competition.
-It is intended to make networking in these enviroments seemless and portable.
+It is intended to make networking in these environments seamless and portable.
 The box is powered by a UPS so can operate for roughly an hour without being plugged into a wall outlet.